 Halkidiki is a big region,East of Thessaloniki with over 500 km of beautiful coastline along with the "three-fingered" peninsula of Kassandra, Sithonia and Athos which has often been called “A Paradise on Earth"!

 There's no place in Greece with beaches like those of Halkidiki.
-The region has the perfect combination of that distinctive Greek light, breath-taking landscapes, beautiful sun-drenched beaches with a sky-blue sea, bright colors and unforgettable fragrances!
+The region has the perfect combination of that distinctive Greek light, breathtaking landscapes, beautiful sun-drenched beaches with a sky-blue sea, bright colours and unforgettable fragrances!

-The Athos peninsula was named after the giant Athos, who during the famous battle, threw a mountain at the gods, but failed to find his target.
+The Athos peninsula was named after the giant Athos who during a famous battle threw a mountain at the gods but failed to hit his target.

-Scientific research, of course, has indicated that the geomorphology of Paleontological Halkidiki was much more different than nowadays.
-Fossil bones who belong to elephants and other prehistoric animals now extinct found at excavations declare a different period where probably humans never witnessed.
+Scientific research of course has indicated that the geomorphology of paleontological Halkidiki was very different than nowadays.
+Fossil bones who belong to elephants and other prehistoric animals now extinct were found at excavations declaring a period that probably humans never witnessed.

-The big amount of similar stories about the Battle of Giants fascinated later poets and artists, and as a result, the conflict is one of the most common scenes depicted on ancient pottery and sculpture.
+The large amount of similar stories about the Battle of Giants fascinated later poets and artists and as a result the conflict is one of the most common scenes depicted on ancient pottery and sculpture.